Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 //   "leftTrigger changed (Pass-Through)"
 ```

-For [composite bindings](#composite-bindings), magnitudes of the composite as a whole rather than for individual Controls are tracked.
-However, [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl) will stick track individual Controls from the composite.
+For [composite bindings](#composite-bindings), magnitudes of the composite as a whole rather than for individual controls are tracked.
+However, [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl) will stick track individual controls from the composite.

-##### Disabling Conflict Resolution
+##### Disable conflict resolution

-Conflict resolution is always applied to [Button](xref:input-system-responding#button) and [Value](xref:input-system-responding#value) type Actions.
-However, it can be undesirable in situations when an Action is simply used to gather any and all inputs from bound Controls.
-For example, the following Action would monitor the A button of all available gamepads:
+Conflict resolution is always applied to [Button](xref:input-system-responding#button) and [Value](xref:input-system-responding#value) type actions.
+However, it can be undesirable in situations when an action is simply used to gather any and all inputs from bound controls.
+For example, the following action would monitor the A button of all available gamepads:

 ```CSharp
 var action = new InputAction(type: InputActionType.PassThrough, binding: "<Gamepad>/buttonSouth");
 action.Enable();
 ```

-By using the [Pass-Through](xref:input-system-responding#pass-through) Action type, conflict resolution is bypassed and thus, pressing the A button on one gamepad will not result in a press on a different gamepad being ignored.
+By using the [Pass-Through](xref:input-system-responding#pass-through) action type, conflict resolution is bypassed and thus, pressing the A button on one gamepad will not result in a press on a different gamepad being ignored.

 #### Multiple input sequences (such as keyboard shortcuts)

 > [!NOTE]
-> The mechanism described here only applies to Actions that are part of the same [`InputActionMap`](xref:UnityEngine.InputSystem.InputActionMap) or [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset).
+> The mechanism described here only applies to actions that are part of the same [`InputActionMap`](xref:UnityEngine.InputSystem.InputActionMap) or [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset).

 Inputs that are used in combinations with other inputs may also lead to ambiguities.
-If, for example, the `b` key on the Keyboard is bound both on its own as well as in combination with the `shift` key, then if you first press `shift` and then `b`, the latter key press would be a valid input for either of the Actions.
+If, for example, the `b` key on the Keyboard is bound both on its own as well as in combination with the `shift` key, then if you first press `shift` and then `b`, the latter key press would be a valid input for either of the actions.

-The way this is handled is that Bindings will be processed in the order of decreasing "complexity".
-This metric is derived automatically from the Binding:
+The way this is handled is that bindings will be processed in the order of decreasing "complexity".
+This metric is derived automatically from the binding:

 * A binding that is *not* part of a [composite](#composite-bindings) is assigned a complexity of 1.
 * A binding that *is* part of a [composite](#composite-bindings) is assigned a complexity equal to the number of part bindings in the composite.

-In our example, this means that a [`OneModifier`](#one-modifier) composite Binding to `Shift+B` has a higher "complexity" than a Binding to `B` and thus is processed first.
+In our example, this means that a [`OneModifier`](#one-modifier) composite binding to `Shift+B` has a higher "complexity" than a binding to `B` and thus is processed first.

-Additionally, the first Binding that results in the Action changing [phase](xref:input-system-responding#action-callbacks) will "consume" the input.
-This consuming will result in other Bindings to the same input not being processed.
-So in our example, when `Shift+B` "consumes" the `B` input, the Binding to `B` will be skipped.
+Additionally, the first binding that results in the action changing [phase](xref:input-system-responding#action-callbacks) will "consume" the input.
+This consuming will result in other bindings to the same input not being processed.
+So in our example, when `Shift+B` "consumes" the `B` input, the binding to `B` will be skipped.

 The following example illustrates how this works at the API level.